pasmith/oenologist/README.md

 - **who** reviewed the wine: taster_name, taster_twitter_handle
 - the review and resulting **rating**: description, points

-After data cleaning and extracting features from the wine review descriptions, the dataset consisted of $98,460$ samples each with $837$ features extracted from One Hot Encoders of categories, augmenting numerical data given relationships deiscovered during Exploratory Data Analysis, and converting reviews to sentence embeddings using the [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) pre-trained model that captures the semantic meaning of the review using a $768$ dimensional dense vector.
+After data cleaning and extracting features from the wine review descriptions, the dataset consisted of $98,460$ samples each with $837$ features extracted from One Hot Encoders of categories, augmenting numerical data given relationships discovered during Exploratory Data Analysis, and converting reviews to sentence embeddings using the [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) pre-trained model that captures the semantic meaning of the review using a $768$ dimensional dense vector.

 #### Methodology
-There two distinct machine learning goals in this project.

 1. After getting to know the data and deciding what features to use, how to handle duplicate and missing data, an exploratory data analysis will be performed to understand the distribution of target classes, and how features relate to the target and each other.
 1. Then, since we are trying to extract features from the wine reviews, various natural language processing techniques will be assessed, including bag-of-words (BoW) and term frequency-inverse document frequency (TF-IDF) and compared to sentence embeddings to determine how to extract information from the reviews.
 1. Then several popular supervised learning models will be trained on a subset of the data to determine which models to train the entire dataset on based on training time and relative performance.